Application by a tenant or landlord

 Before you apply

-Find out the relevant Section Number of the Residential Tenancies Act 1997 that applies to your claim type.
-You will need to quote it in the claim details of your application.
+Find out which Section Number of the Residential Tenancies Act 1997 applies to your claim type.
+You will need to quote the relevant Section Number in your application's claim details.
 You may also have to provide documents to support your claim.
-To find out more read What section numbers in the Residential Tenancies Act mean.
+Find out what section numbers in the Residential Tenancies Act mean.

-Time limits apply for some cases, so you should apply to VCAT as soon as possible.
+Time limits may apply, so you should apply to VCAT as soon as possible.
 Find out about time limits.

 How to apply